It’s the million dollar question when you have a missed period – could I be pregnant?

 As per above, the My Fitness Pal iPhone app can help you with your fitness and weight goals.

-#6: Are You A Shift Worker or Frequent Traveller?
+#6: Are You A Shift Worker Or Have You Been Traveling?

 If your body clock is competing against your shiftwork or if you travel across time zones, your hormones can be thrown out of whack too.